 You will be assessed by your tutor or assessor using a range of methods.
 These could include direct observation in the workplace, a portfolio of evidence and written assignments.

 No specialist equipment is required.

-On completion of this qualification, you can progress to the Level 3 Diploma in EYE.
+On completion of this qualification, you can progress to the Level 3 Diploma in Early Years Education.